About Hot Chili Pepper

 What is the lysine-arginine ratio of Hot Chili Pepper?

-The lysine-arginine ratio of Hot Chili Pepper is 0.92.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Hot Chili Pepper is 0.92, calculated from 59.93mg lysine and 64.86mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost